Committed and passionate about solving your Family Legal Problems

 They may take the form of Non-Molestation orders, Occupation Orders or Harassment Injunctions.
 If you are being subjected to violence, abuse or harrassment from anyone, we can help you to quickly have an Order put in place to protect you and your family.

-Domestic violence can happen at all levels of society and in all relationships.
+Domestic violence and abuse can happen at all levels of society and in all relationships.
 It usually happens behind closed doors when nobody else is around.
 There are normally a large number of incidents before an abused party seeks help, either because of embarrassment, fear of the abuser, lack of knowledge, the fact that the abused person still cares for the abuser, fear they will not be believed or of being alone, or a combination of all or any of these.

 Research dating back to the 1990's and beyond has shown that while a single incident of violence may be a one-off, as soon as there is more than one incident there is a pattern which will keep repeating itself.
 The violence is also likely to escalate over time, with there being a large number of relationships which have ended with the death of one of the parties.